Imandy123/Class-Python-Ping-Pong-Game/README.md

    The main screen allows the user to start the game or check the instructions to play the game.
     ![gui design](assets/menu/frame_000_delay-0.03s.png)
 # 2. Game screen
-   This is where the actual game takes place when you click on the play button.
+   This is where the actual game takes place after you click on the play button.
 The ball should bounce off the side of the wall, as well as the paddles.
 If the "AI" misses or hits the net, you gain a point.
 If the user misses or hits the net, "AI" gains the point.
 When the player beats all the "AI," a congratulation screen will appear.
 Otherwise, you will be shown the Game Over
    Screen.